boxtown/Verto/README.md

     // is the key used to access then injection from within
     // any handlers or plugins that implement verto.PluginFunc. v.Injections.Set("key", "value")

+    // Lazily inject objects that have a high initialization cost
+    // The lifetime can be set to SINGLETON so that the object is only
+    // initialized once on the first call to Get/TryGet, or REQUEST so
+    // that the factory function is called per first call of Get/TryGet
+    // per request.
+The factory function provided to the lazy function
+    // takes in an interface ReadOnlyInjections that allows lazy injections
+    // to be instantiated based on other injected objects.
+ReadOnlyInjections
+    // only supports the Get/TryGet functions but otherwise works the same
+    // as Injections
+    v.Injections.Lazy("cache-client",
+      func(r verto.ReadOnlyInjections) interface{} {
+        return interface{} // example placeholder
+      }, verto.REQUEST)

     // Inject anything like slices or structs sl := make([]int64, 5)